basnijholt/unidep/README.md

 On the other hand, `unidep conda-lock` is a command within the UniDep tool that also generates a `conda-lock.yml` file (leveraging `conda-lock`), but it does so from one or more `requirements.yaml` or `pyproject.toml` files.
 When managing multiple dependent projects (e.g., in a monorepo), a unique feature of `unidep conda-lock` is its ability to create **_consistent_** individual `conda-lock.yml` files for each `requirements.yaml` or `pyproject.toml` file, ensuring consistency with a global `conda-lock.yml` file.
 This feature is not available in the standalone `conda-lock` tool.

+### **Q: What is the difference between [`hatch-conda`](https://github.com/OldGrumpyViking/hatch-conda) and `unidep`?**

+**A:** [`hatch-conda`](https://github.com/OldGrumpyViking/hatch-conda) is a plugin for [`hatch`](https://hatch.pypa.io/latest/) that integrates Conda environments into `hatch`.
+A key difference is that `hatch-conda` keeps Conda and Pip dependencies separate, choosing to install packages with either Conda *or* Pip.
+This results in Conda being a hard requirement, for example, if `numba` is specified for Conda, it cannot be installed with Pip despite its availability on PyPI.

+In contrast, [UniDep](https://github.com/basnijholt/unidep/) does not require Conda.
+Without Conda, it can still install any dependency that is available on PyPI (e.g., `numba` is both Conda and Pip installable).
+However, without Conda, UniDep will not install dependencies exclusive to Conda.
+These Conda-specific dependencies can often be installed through alternative package managers like `apt`, `brew`, `yum`, or by building them from source.

+Similar to `hatch-conda`, `unidep` also integrates with Hatchling, in addition to offering compatibility with Setuptools.

+In addition, UniDep provides some extra functionality that makes it work nicely in monorepos or different OSes, e.g.,

+1. Create `conda-lock.yml` files for all packages with consistent sub-lock files per package.
+2. Have QoL improvement tools like, `unidep install-all -e` which will install all dependencies first with Conda, then remaining ones with Pip, and finally the local dependencies in editable mode with Pip too.
+3. Can create standard Conda `environment.yaml` files by combining the dependencies from many `requirements.yaml` or `pyproject.toml` files.
+4. Can specify whether certain dependencies only need to be installed on certain platforms (linux64, osx-arm64, etc.)

+### **Q: What is the difference between [`pdm-conda`](https://github.com/macro128/pdm-conda) and `unidep`?**

+**A:** [`pdm-conda`](https://github.com/macro128/pdm-conda) is a plugin for [`pdm`](https://pdm-project.org/) designed to facilitate the use of Conda environments in conjunction with `pdm`.
+Like `hatch-conda`, `pdm-conda` opts to install packages either with Conda or Pip.
+It is closely integrated with `pdm`, primarily enabling the inclusion of Conda packages in `pdm`'s lock file (`pdm.lock`).
+However, `pdm-conda` lacks extensive cross-platform support.
+For instance, when adding a package like Numba using `pdm-conda`, it gets locked to the current platform (e.g., osx-arm64) without the flexibility to specify compatibility for other platforms such as linux64.

+On the other hand, [UniDep](https://github.com/basnijholt/unidep/) offers a broader range of functionality, particularly useful in monorepos or for cross-platform projects:

+1. **Conda Lock Files**: Creates `conda-lock.yml` files for entire projects, ensuring consistent sub-lock files for each package.
+2. **Streamlined Installation**: Provides tools like `unidep install-all -e` for installing all dependencies first with Conda, then with Pip, and finally local dependencies in editable mode with Pip.
+3. **Unified Environment Files**: Capable of generating standard Conda `environment.yaml` files by merging dependencies from various `requirements.yaml` or `pyproject.toml` files.
+4. **Platform-Specific Dependencies**: Allows specifying dependencies for certain platforms (e.g., linux64, osx-arm64), enhancing cross-platform compatibility.

+In summary, while `pdm-conda` is a valuable tool for integrating Conda with `pdm`, `unidep` provides more extensive features for dependency management, cross-platform support, and seamless integration in complex project environments.

 ## :hammer_and_wrench: Troubleshooting